gaepdit/enforcement-orders/README.md

 There are two launch profiles:

-* **WebApp Local** — This profile does not connect to any external server.
-A local user account is used for authentication.
+* **WebApp Local** — This profile uses data in the "tests/TestData" project and does not connect to a remote database.
+A local user account can be used to simulate authentication, or an Azure AD account can be configured.

     You can modify some development settings by creating an "appsettings.Local.json" file to test various scenarios: